For Your Trust, I Thank You

 who do not know it all, much less the half

-the news of your death brings to mind
+the news of your death brings in this thought

-When my soul returns to the place from which we all came
+When my soul returns to the place from which we all come

 are of no significance whatsoever